EpiSensA.

 OECD TG 442D: Epidermal Sensitization Assay

-Included in OECD Test Guideline 442D, EpiSensA specifically addresses Key Event 2 (KE2) of the Adverse Outcome Pathway (AOP) for skin sensitization, keratinocyte activation.
+Included in OECD Test Guideline 442D, EpiSensA addresses Key Event 2 (KE2) of the Adverse Outcome Pathway (AOP) for skin sensitization: keratinocyte activation.

-Available data* indicate the applicability of EpiSensA to hydrophobic substances and indirectly acting haptens, making it a suitable alternative to other KE2 methods with limited applicability to these types of substances.
+Available data* indicate that EpiSensA is applicable to hydrophobic substances and indirectly acting haptens, providing an alternative to other KE2 assays with limited applicability for these substance types.

 *Reference: OECD TG 442D, Appendix IC: EpiSensA